Antonio-Melo/Conversations/README.md

 </p>
 The last point were Conversations fail is in **automate tests**.
 The project has none, not even a single line of code covered.
 We think that is a important problem that should be solved very soon.
-This could show the solution to futere problems.
+This could show the solution to future problems.

 ## Report evolution process